duty-os/white-document/en-uk/v2/README.md

 #### For large enterprise customers:

 We offer a highly available whiteboard cloud service White Service.
 White Service provides a one-stop shop for line optimization, data processing and storage distribution for SDKs and cloud-related services on mainstream platforms such as iOS, Android, and the Web.
-Customers only need to sign up for a White business account and get a White miniToken to prove their identity.
+Customers only need to sign up for a White business account and get a White sdkToken to prove their identity.
 You can launch the White interactive whiteboard with one click of the access document.

 [Click to view the console](https://console.herewhite.com)